Pinsplash/EggWebs/README.md

 # EggWebs
 EggWebs is a program that finds Pokemon breeding chains that meet conditions you set.
-The entire chain is shown.
+The entire chain is shown and explained.

 EggWebs can find breeding chains that let you put multiple desired moves onto one Pokemon, which is a hard task pre-Gen6 because mothers could not pass down moves in most cases.

-EggWebs currently only works for HGSS and has only been tested in a handful of cases.

 ### Data
 EggWebs gets data from Bulbapedia pages saved to your computer.
 It requires the pages of all moves you want to put on the Pokemon.